jonasbhend/pressure/README.md

 * read in all new stations into R and converted to standard format
 * Common long and compact format defined
 * Reorganised original files into compact format (Matthias)
+* Added function to compute local sunset and sunrise (in local solar time) and generally convert time from various formats to HH:MM

 Common data format
 -----------------------------